Wall Street rises on hopes worst for labor market is over

 A survey showed U.S. business activity plumbed new record lows in April, mirroring dire figures from Europe and Asia as strict stay-at-home orders crushed production, supply chains and consumer spending.

-Still, the mood in early trading was risk-on with the only decliners among the 11 S&P 500 sub-indexes being defensive utilities .SPLRCU, real-estate .SPLRCR and consumer staples .SPLRCS.
+Still, the mood was risk-on with the only decliners among S&P 500 sub-indexes being defensive utilities .SPLRCU, real estate .SPLRCR and consumer staples .SPLRCS.

-The CBOE volatility index has retreated from 12-year peaks hit last month, but analysts warned of another selloff as Corporate America issues worrying forecasts for the year.
+The CBOE volatility index has retreated from 12-year peaks hit last month, but remains well above levels seen in the past two years and analysts have warned of another selloff as corporate America issues worrying forecasts for the year.

-“The worst is probably over in terms of the epidemic, but with oil prices at these levels, there will be layoffs coming in from the energy sector and that will offset the fact that states are beginning to open up,” said Peter Cardillo, chief market economist at Spartan Capital Securities in New York.

-The energy index .SPNY climbed 3% as oil prices recovered in a tumultuous week that saw U.S. crude crashing below zero for the first time in history.

 Meanwhile, Congress was preparing nearly $500 billion more in aid for small businesses and hospitals, which is expected to clear the House of Representatives later in the day.

+Advancing issues outnumbered decliners by a 2.25-to-1 ratio on the NYSE and by a 1.85-to-1 ratio on the Nasdaq.

+The S&P index recorded six new 52-week highs and one new low, while the Nasdaq recorded 29 new highs and 11 new lows.

-Reporting by Shreyashi Sanyal and C Nivedita in Bengaluru; Editing by Sagarika Jaisinghani, Anil D'Silva and Arun Koyyur
+Reporting by Shreyashi Sanyal and C Nivedita in Bengaluru; Editing by Sagarika Jaisinghani, Arun Koyyur and Anil D'Silva